vtori37/Ch1_HTML_CSS_GIT/README.md

 ![alt text](./assets/images/Homepage-img.png)

 This is a landing homepage for the company, Horiseon.
 My responsibilites were to refractor the code.
-To view the refractored version of the website, click the link below.
+To view the refractored version of the website, click the link under the [Website](#the-website) section.